 - Upper back

-In some cases, scalp psoriasis can appear in the form of cracks and itchy skin.
+In some cases, side effects of scalp psoriasis can appear in the form of cracks and itchy skin.
 In other cases, seborrheic dermatitis or psoriasis takes the form of an eczema-like scaly or flaky scalp.
 In all cases, scalp psoriasis involves flaking and the creation of dead skin cells.

-Shameless plugs aside, you can also help minimize the symptoms associated with seborrheic dermatitis or psoriasis by regularly brushing your hair.
+Shameless hair care product plugs aside, you can also help minimize the symptoms associated with seborrheic dermatitis or psoriasis like itchiness, silvery scales, and dry skin by regularly brushing your hair to prevent buildup.
 Remember always to brush away from your scalp, so you can spread the natural oil of your hair away from your skin.
 This technique can help relieve the urge to scratch your oily skin and may help stave off fungal activity.

 To treat psoriasis, talk to your doctor about additional medications and practices.

 At Jupiter, we’ve dedicated all our time and attention - many many hours and years collectively pouring over research and clinical trials and doing some of our own - to find the best method and treatment to help fight dandruff.
-Our dandruff and scalp care products are formulated with effective ingredients to relieve flaking, itching, and redness, and will leave your hair and scalp looking its best.
+Our anti-dandruff shampoo, conditioner, and other scalp care products are formulated with effective anti-inflammatory ingredients to relieve flaking, itching, and redness, and will leave your hair and scalp looking its best.
 Take our quiz to find the best solution for you.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.